 1.)
 The equipment secures the loan or lease contract.
 This decreases the lender’s perceived risk.
 Less perceived risk = more savings for your business (aka lower finance charges).

 2.)
 Longer term approvals available.
 This will allow you to spread the finance charges out over time — further helping your business cash flow.

 3.)
 In some cases, with equipment leasing, you might be able to also benefit much more through tax savings then with an unsecured loan (always check with your tax accountant).

 If you are interested in learning more about equipment financing, click HERE.

-To conclude on a positive thought…. whether you are trying to determine if an unsecured business loan is the right answer for your business’s cash flow needs, or if equipment finance is a better answer, or maybe something else….. you are not alone.
-TopMark Funding has Business Funding Advisors ready to guide you towards the best business finance decision that will bring maximum benefit to your business.
-We may not always have the answer to every business dilemma but we are passionate about helping business grow through smarter finance decisioning.
+When you are trying to determine if an unsecured business loan is the right answer for your business’s cash flow needs, you are not alone.
+TopMark Funding has Business Funding Advisors ready to guide you towards the best finance decision.
+We are passionate about helping business grow through smarter finance decisioning.